GalvanizeOpenSource/Learn-To-Code-GitHub-Git/README.md

 Use the links under "How to Prepare:" to set these apps up.
 This may take some time...

-Don't be afraid to ask for help. we'll get through it!
+Don't be afraid to ask for help.
+We'll get through it!

 ## Navigating Git

 Git Bash is a Unix-based terminal - a text-based way to type commands into your computer.
 Below are some common commands in Git (functions are listed after the "//"):
 ```
 $ cd <FOLDER> // "change directory" to the listed folder. "cd" is used a lot to navigate in an out of folders.